Orange-OpenSource/a11y-guidelines/src/en/articles/watch-december-january-2025.md

 ## Assistive technologies

-- Some points sometimes ignored points on AT and a11y: https://ericwbailey.website/published/truths-about-digital-accessibility/
+- Some points sometimes ignored on AT and a11y: https://ericwbailey.website/published/truths-about-digital-accessibility/
 - VoiceOver MacOS is not VoiceOver iOS: https://adrianroselli.com/2025/02/which-voiceover.html

 ## Ergonomics, UI & UX